Kimberly is a 19-year-old jewelry artist, soap maker, and crocheter. She lives happily with her boyfriend in Northern Minnesota.

 Repeat rows 2–5 until you reach row 143, or you can loosely wrap it around your neck twice.

-Once you have your long piece that can wrap loosely around your neck twice you have a few options for finishing.
-You can either tie off in slip stitch all the way across to join the end to the beginning (that's what I did on this scarf).
-Or you can use a darning needle and whip stitch the ends together, which would make a much less noticeable join.
+Once you have your long piece that can wrap loosely around your neck twice, you have a few options for finishing.
+You can tie off in slip stitch all the way across to join the end to the beginning (that's what I did on this scarf).
+You can also use a darning needle and whip stitch the ends together, which would make a much less noticeable join.